Limits on the Precision of Catenane Molecular Motors: Insights from Thermodynamics and Molecular Dynamics Simulations: Introduction

-How efficiently a motor approaches the TUR limit is a complicated function of a very high-dimensional design space.
+How efficiently a motor approaches the TUR limit is a complicated function of a high-dimensional design space.
 Depending on the interaction strengths between components of the motor, the motor can range from a precise machine to a dud, scenarios that we illustrate with molecular simulations of a family of catenane motors.
 Our main results offer quantitative measures of the degree of saturation of the TUR bound in these catenane motors.
 While the large design space yields motors with precisions varying over several orders of magnitude, we can anticipate how close each motor will get to the TUR bound by knowing just four physical properties: the chemical potential driving the motor, the rate of fuel decomposition, the coupling between fuel decomposition and motor motion, and the rate of undriven motor motion.
-We derive such a simplification using a minimal Markov model, and illustrate that the resulting expressions, Eqs.~\eqref{eq:minmodeltur} and \eqref{eq:minmodelentrtur}, capture the performance of the simulated catenane motors.
-We further translate Eq.~\eqref{eq:minmodeltur} into a biophysical context to explain why biological motors can operate orders of magnitude closer to the TUR bound than presently demonstrated artificial ones.
-Understanding how closely artificial molecular motors can saturate these fundamental TUR bounds and comparing them to biological motors highlights inefficiencies in their design and provides insight into how we might improve future artificial motors.
+We derive such a simplification using a minimal Markov model, and illustrate that the resulting expressions, Eqs.~\eqref{eq:entnoweq} and \eqref{eq:curnoweq}, are instructive in explaining the performance of the more complicated molecular dynamics simulations of catenane motors.
+We further translate Eq.~\eqref{eq:curnoweq} into a biophysical context to explain why biological motors can operate orders of magnitude closer to the TUR bound than presently demonstrated artificial ones.
+Understanding how closely artificial molecular motors can saturate these fundamental TUR bounds highlights inefficiencies in their design and provides insight into how we might improve future artificial motors.